bowhan/piPipes/README.md

 ###*cage/deg*: CAGE & Degradome pipeline
 Both types of libraries are designed to gather the information of the 5' end of RNAs CAGE clones RNAs with Cap and Degradome clones RNAs with 5' monophosphate.
-The pipeline will aligns reads to rRNA with bowtie2, genome using STAR.
+The pipeline will align reads to rRNA with bowtie2, genome using STAR.
-Different from RNASeq, this pipeline emphasizes on the accuracy of the 5' ends.
+Different from RNASeq, this pipeline emphasizes the accuracy of the 5' ends.
 Nucleotide composition surrounding the 5' end of the reads are given, like in small RNA library.

 A more detailed explanation can be found [here](https://github.com/bowhan/piper/wiki/DegradomeSeq).